Diabetes Statistics in the United States

 Diabetes Statistics

 Diabetes mellitus is a prevalent condition in the United States and worldwide.
-According to the Centers for Disease Control and Prevention, around 37 million Americans have diabetes, and one in five people with diabetes aren’t aware they have it.
+According to the Centers for Disease Control and Prevention, over 38 million Americans have diabetes, and one in five people with diabetes aren’t aware they have it.
 Worldwide, about 415 million people live with diabetes, and the CDC predicts that more than half a billion people will have diabetes by 2040.

 With so many people in the U.S. living with diabetes, it’s important to consider questions about diabetes statistics and trends.
 They reveal who is most likely to develop diabetes based on age, gender, geographic location, race, education level, and other factors.
 Knowing this info can help us better understand diabetes and — in the case of type 2 diabetes — work to prevent it.